schwatter/solarman_mqtt/README.md

 For reading only register, use no argument.
 usage: python3 solarman_mqtt.py

-For reading only register and push all to mqtt use.
+For reading only register and push all to mqtt.
 usage: python3 solarman_mqtt.py -mqtt

 So in sum, "-mqtt" can be combined with all flags and all output lands in the mqtt_client.